This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 At any rate, these very interesting findings were never pursued.
 We still don't know what percentage of CFS patients are PCR positive for Chlamydia pneumoniae, and exactly how much Cpn is the origin of symptoms in this disease syndrome.
 What we do know is that those of us who have diagnosed CFS/FMS and have positive blood tests for Cpn have benefited, slowly, gradually, but significantly in many of our symptoms from the CAP for Cpn based on Dr. Stratton's work.
 This improvement is true as well for a number of CFS/FMS patients who, while not testing positive for Cpn using standard tests that are not as sensitive as those used by Dr. Stratton's lab, have evidenced typical die-off reactions to the CAP antibiotics, suggesting Cpn infection.
 Is it the case for all CFS/FMS?
 No one knows.

-Chlamydial persistencei and antibiotic response-
+Chlamydial persistence and antibiotic response-

 Cpn has some unique characteristics which make it both an adaptive parasite, and difficult to eradicate.
 While over the years, some clinicians treating Chronic Fatigue Syndrome/Fibromyalgia Syndrome patients have tried the use of monotherapy (single) antibiotics with the notion that there might be an occult (hidden) bacterial infection involved in the disease, response by patients has been inconsistent.
 Some CFS/FMS patients may even have found their own symptoms temporarily improving when on incidental antibiotic treatment, say for ear infections and the like, but improvements not lasting.